 You can also find me on Reddit, Twitter, YouTube and osu!, out of which sadly only the latter is free (The website, not the client - there is a free client in development but it still uses a third-party proprietary audio library).

-This server runs NixOS as well, in fact you can read the configuration here.
 This site's source code is listed here (It's a simple template-based static html generator).
-The only interactive piece of functionality here is the comment system, which is actually simply an nginx log and a script to process it.
+The only interactive piece of functionality here is the comment system, which is done by abusing nginx logs.